 Extreme weather and climatic events can have a profound impact on the availability of forage and water necessary for livestock and crop production.
 In this regard, rangeland and water early warning and monitoring information systems help provide vital information for communities and decision makers to plan in a timely and coordinated manner.
 In combination with work under the other PIA Rangeland and Pasture Development, this output will combine traditional and indigenous knowledge with that of empirical research and techniques, to develop and maintain monitoring systems for the health and sustainable management of rangelands and availability of water in the Cluster.
-Building on experiences and initiatives in the region, such as FAO's Global Information and Early Warning System on Food and Agriculture, FAO's use of radio messaging related to early warning on meteorological and livestock related information in Pokot, Kenya, the Livestock Early Warning System (LEWS), among others, the project will develop centres and protocols for early warning systems that are readily available to communities and decision-makers.
+Building on experiences and initiatives in the region, such as FAO's Global Information and Early Warning System on Food and Agriculture, FAO's use of radio messaging related to early warning on meteorological and livestock related information in Pokot, Kenya, the Livestock Early Warning Systems that are readily available to communities and decision-makers.